-&lt;sup>2Note the first two problems do not appear when all goods are substitutes for all bidders.
+3Note the first two problems do not appear when all goods are substitutes for all bidders.

-&lt;sup>3See Milgrom (2004) Chapter 8 for examples.
+4See Milgrom (2004) Chapter 8 for examples.

-&lt;sup>4Ockenfels and Roth (2002) analyze the closing rules of eBay and Amazon.
-They show that eBay auctions with a hard closing rule, give bidders incentives for sniping, while Amazon auctions, with a soft closing rule, does not give such incentives and hence is a more faithful dynamic version of Vickrey.
+5Ockenfels and Roth (2002) analyze the closing rules of eBay and Amazon.
+They show that eBay auctions, with a hard closing rule, give bidders incentives for sniping, while Amazon auctions, with a soft closing rule, do not give such incentives and hence are a more faithful dynamic version of Vickrey.